SMSF Property: What You Can and Can’t Do

 The second way is to borrow, and here the complexity rises sharply.
 An SMSF can only borrow to acquire a single asset through a limited recourse borrowing arrangement: the borrowing must be limited in recourse to the asset itself, the asset is held on trust in a separate holding structure until the loan is repaid, and a thicket of superannuation, tax and lender requirements apply simultaneously.
 These arrangements are a specialist structure, not an ordinary home loan, and they are unforgiving of error.

-This guide mentions borrowing only so you understand it exists as one path; it is deliberately not a pitch for it, and no fund should assume borrowing is appropriate.
-Any lending is subject to the lender’s assessment, the lender’s lending criteria and the fund’s circumstances.
+This guide mentions borrowing only so you understand it exists as one path; it is deliberately not a pitch for it, and no fund should assume borrowing is appropriate or available.
+Any lending is subject to the lender’s assessment, the lender’s lending criteria and the fund’s circumstances, and the superannuation, legal and suitability questions sit with a licensed financial adviser and a solicitor.
 If you want to understand the mechanics in more depth, our companion guide on how an SMSF buys property walks through the moving parts — again as general information, not advice that any fund should proceed.

 Get it checked before you act